 Obviously, CAGR should never be the sole factor for judging an investment as good or bad.
 Many factors contribute to what can be a good investment, and likewise for what may be a horrible one.
 Having some sort of insurance is recommended regardless of how good the endeavor looks on paper.

 A compound annual growth rate can be used for forecasting of average expected financial returns if you replace the ending value of the asset in the formula with a future value from some kind of a prediction.
 Obviously, simple extrapolation from historical growth rates will rarely be a useful prediction.
 Different forces dampening or stimulating the growth rate should be taken into account by an analyst.

 Other than that, forecasting using CAGR is fairly straightforward insofar as the formula remains the same.
 All the usual limitations and caveats of the metric remain in force (some are mentioned below).

 Using a compound growth rate in forecasting is useful when you need to know if you can reach a given investment goal such as getting enough money in a college education fund by the time your kid is of college-age.
 A $10,000 investment in with an expected CAGR of just 5% will not cut it if you need to have $100,000 in the bank after just 15 years.
 You will need something like 16% growth rate to do that, or to invest more initially.

 Does CAGR account for risk?

-Risk has many heads, but often risk is equated to volatility and/or some measure of minimum or maximum value over a given period.
+Risk has many heads, but often risk is equated to volatility and/or some measure of minimum or maximum value of an investment over a given period of time.
 In none of the above senses of the word (used rightly or wrongly) does CAGR assess financial risk or investment risk.
 Since it is an average, assets with very different price movements over the period may have the same growth rate.